prajwalsingh/BloomCoreset/README.md

 # BloomCoreset
-Official implementation of the work BloomSSL: Fast Fine-Grained Self-Supervised Learning using Bloom Filters
+Official implementation of the work BloomCoreset: Fast Coreset Sampling using Bloom Filters for Fine-Grained Self-Supervised Learning

 ## Fine-Grained SSL Framework